How to pack your kitchen with ease

 Glasses and mugs

 Stacking plates vertically will prevent any unnecessary damage during the relocation.
-Wrap them in bubble wrap or put a piece of cardboard between each plate to make sure they are packed tight.
+Wrap them in bubble wrap or put a piece of cardboard between each dish to make sure they are packed tight.
 If you do not need those in your new home, you can use storage services and safely store them away.

 Pots and pans

 Stacking is the way to go here.
 Find the biggest pot or pan and a matching box.
 After this, it’s all about stacking the smaller ones into bigger ones.
 You can use duct tape to make sure every lid is taped to its matching pot or pan.

 Avoid losing any silverware during relocation by using rubber bands to wrap matching items together.
 They will not take up too much room in your boxes.
 This means they can be packed in the same box with pots and pans, for example.